dekelpilli/campaign4/README.md

   - Only character enchants are affected by this (non-char enchants can be added on creation via tarot cards)

 ### Tarot
-- Players may turn in tarot sets with 5 or 6 cards, unless specified otherwise.
+- Players may turn in tarot sets with 3
-- Unless specified otherwise, the base result of a tarot turn in is a 20 point magic item on a random base.
+- The base result of a tarot turn in is an antiquity on a random base.
+It has 1 starting mod and a random mod pool, all taken from antiquity mods.
-- Minimum enchant tags add random enchants from the general pool until the minimum is met.
-- Uniques/relics forced to roll on a specific base type will reroll until a compatible unique/relic is rolled.
-- Players draw 3 cards per loot result.
+- Players draw 2 cards per loot result

 ### Vendor valuations
 - Helmets: N/A